logivations/zulip_reminder/README.md

 `repeat me about text every Friday at 12:30`

-`repeat name_stream about text Friday at 13:00'
+`repeat name_stream about text Friday at 13:00`

-`repeat me about don`t forget drink water every 30 minutes`
+`repeat me about don't forget drink water every 30 minutes`

 To remove a reminder:
 `remove <reminder_id>`